megatronhack/LeetcodeSolutions/API.md

 queue.offer() // add element at the end; like offerLast.
 1 2 3, offer 4, becoming 1 2 3 4 // == offerLast
 queue.remove() //return and remove the first element when queue is empty, raise exception // == pollFirst queue.poll() // return and remove the first element.  when queue is empty, returns null.
 1 2 3, return 2 3, head is 1 //  = pollFirst
-queue.peek() // return value but not remove
+queue.peek() // return value but not remove //peak first
 ```